"I have been watching my life. It's right there. I keep scratching at it, trying to get into it. I can't."

 Ambiguously Bi: She's definitely attracted to men and it's been implied that she's attracted to women as well.
 When her female boss propositions her, Megan's only objection appears to be that she does not want to cheat on Don.
 In Season 7, she has a threesome with Don and a female friend while high.

-Bitch in Sheep's Clothing: She has a tendency to turn into this when she's upset.
-In "The Phantom" she pretends to help a friend and fellow actress get a part in a commercial by one of Don's clients but goes to him wanting the job for herself.
+Bitch in Sheep's Clothing: She has a tendency to turn into this when she's upset, which became very clear in "The Phantom:" After rudely dismissing her mother's advice, she pretends to help a friend and fellow actress get a part in a commercial by one of Don's clients but goes to him wanting the job for herself.

 Brainy Brunette: Don thinks so at least, as he said that she reminds him of Peggy, the resident Brainy Brunette in-chief.
 How true this is remains to be seen, although her idea for Heinz does seem to have worked out quite well.

-Canada, Eh?: Her nationality is alluded to/joked about a few times, though as a bilingual French-Canadian from Montreal she's an atypical example.
+Canada, Eh?: She's French-Canadian from Montreal.
+Her nationality is alluded to/joked about a few times, though language lessons have hidden her accent.

 Chekhov's Gunman: She's introduced early in season 4 and although she doesn't play any important role in the plot is repeatedly included in scenes and mentioned by name.
 Viewers may wonder why this is, right up to the point that Don falls in love with her and asks her to marry him.